liaowow/today-frontend/README.md

 # TODAY

 ## Introduction
 Welcome to TODAY, an intimate daily journal app.
-TODAY is a single-page application written in vanilla JavaScript without the aid of frameworks.
+TODAY is a single-page application written in plain JavaScript without the aid of frameworks.

 ## Features
 TODAY features CRUD (Create, Read, Update, Delete) functionality for both a user and their journal entries.